ambaradan/vale-styles/README.md

 # Rocky Docs - Vale Styles

-Project for creating custom Vocabularies for Markdown code analysis with Vale linter.
+Project for creating custom dictionaries for vocabulary words after installing the `vale` linter in NvChad.

 ## Purpose of the project

-Eliminate all Vale warnings such as:
+When checking your document with `vale` you might receive warnings such as this:

 > Use correct American English spelling.
 Did you really mean 'Rocky'?

-To focus on the warnings most relevant to the content of the document.
+This term is perfectly fine but not known to `vale` so these messages can clutter up the display, making it difficult to actually see the warnings that you need.
+Using this repository and customizing it with your own vocabulary words will help you use `vale` within NvChad without all of the clutter.

 ### Requirements

-- NvChad properly installed with the [Chadrc Template](https://docs.rockylinux.org/books/nvchad/template_chadrc/) provided by the developers.
+- NvChad 2.0 properly installed with the [Chadrc Template](https://docs.rockylinux.org/books/nvchad/template_chadrc/) provided by the developers.
+- `vale` properly installed with [Mason in NvChad 2.0](https://https://docs.rockylinux.org/books/nvchad/vale_nvchad/)
 - Git

 ## Installation

-The installation is designed to be placed in the Neovim sharing folder `~/.local/share/nvim/`, this is to keep it hidden from the user's folders and to conform it to NvChad.
+Your installation is in the Neovim shared folder `~/.local/share/nvim/`, this is to keep it hidden from the user's folders and to conform it to NvChad.

-We first clone the repository in the Neovim share folder:
+First, clone the repository in the Neovim shared folder:

 ```bash
 cd ~/.local/share/nvim/
 git clone https://github.com/ambaradan/vale-styles.git
 ```

-The repository contains the correctly configured `.vale.ini` file for both Vocabulary initialization and integration of custom Vocabs for Rocky documentation.
+The repository contains a correctly configured `.vale.ini` file  that will replace the one that you installed before.
+The initialization that follows provides integration of custom dictionaries for Rocky documentation.
+These dictionaries can be fully customized to include your own words.

 ```text
 StylesPath = ~/.local/share/nvim/vale-styles